-chiena are fally covered.
+chiena are fully covered.
 Assessment Method Definition Possible Content Portfolio of evidence A collection of documents containing work undertaken to be assessed as evidence to meet required skills outcomes OR A collection of documents containing work that shows the learner's progression through the course Learner notes/written work Learner log/diary Peer notes Record of observation Record of discussion Practical demonstration/assignment A practical demonstration of a skill/situation selected by the tutor or by learners, to enable learners to practise and apply skills and knowledge Record of observation Learner notes/written work Learner log Coursework Research or projects that count towards a learner's final outcome and demonstrate the skills and/or knowledge gained throughout the course Record of observation Learner notes/written work Tutor notes/record Learner log/diary E-assessment The use of information technology to assess learners' work Electronic portfolio E-tests

-Title Supporting Individuals to Negotiate Different Environments Level Three Credit Value 5 Guided Learning Hours (GLH) 34 OCN NI Unit Code CBF050 Unit Reference No D/618/4845 Unit purpose and aim(s): This unit will enable the leading to the earner to understand how to support individuals to Learning Outcomes Assessment Criteria Understand the factors that impact on an individual being able to negotiate different environments.
+Title Supporting Individuals to Negotiate Different Environments Level Three Credit Value 5 Guided Learning Hours (GLH) 34 OCN NI Unit Code CBF050 Unit Reference No D/618/4845 earner to understand how to support individuals to negotiate familiar and unfamiliar environments.
+Same to an analysis in a sapport in an installation to Learning Outcomes Assessment Criteria Understand the factors that impact on an individual being able to negotiate different environments.
 1.1.
 Analyse how different conditions and disabilities may impact on individuals being able to negotiate different environments.
 1.2.
 Summarise potential environmental barriers to individuals negotiating different environments and how they may be addressed.
-Know how to prepare to support an individual to negotiate environments.
-Explain the scope of own role in supporting an individual to negotiate an environment.
-Summarise the resources that are available to support an individual to negotiate both familiar and unfamiliar environments.
-2.3.
+2. Know how to prepare to support an 2.1.
+Explain the scope of own role in supporting individual to negotiate environments. an individual to negotiate an environment. ŭ Summarise the resources that are available to support an individual to negotiate both familiar and unfamiliar environments.
 Explain how to assess the risks associated with an individual negotiating familiar and unfamiliar environments.
-2.4.
 Summarise how to work with others to develop a plan to support an individual to negotiate an environment.
-3. Be able to support an individual to negotiate an environment.
-3.1.
+Be able to support an individual to negotiate an environment.
 Demonstrate how to identify with an individual activities which require them to negotiate an environment.
-3.2.
 Demonstrate how to effectively work with an individual and others to develop a plan to support the individual to negotiate an environment.
 3.3.
 Demonstrate how to effectively support an individual to negotiate an environment following agreed plan.
-Be able to evaluate and revise the support provided to an individual to negotiate an environment.
-4.1.
-Observe and record accurately an individual's ability to negotiate an environment.
+Be able to evaluate and revise the support provided to an individual to negotiate an Observe and record accurately an individual's ability to negotiate an environment. environment.
 4.2.
 Evaluate the success of negotiating an environment with an individual and if required others.
 4.3.
 Use records of observations and feedback from an individual and if appropriate others to review the plan to negotiate an environment.
 4.4.
 Develop and gain agreement on a revised plan with the individual and if required others.
-4.5.
 Evaluate own contribution to supporting an individual to negotiate an environment.